GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 Provider Differentiation:

-- Nebius: Most complete managed service stack (Kubernetes, Slurm via Soperator, MLflow, PostgreSQL, Spark)
+• Nebius: Most complete managed service stack (Kubernetes, Slurm via Soperator, MLflow, PostgreSQL, Spark), backed by a well-capitalized public company.
+Note that VAST/WEKA are not self-service here.

-- Crusoe: Only provider offering AMD GPUs with full enterprise features (SOC 2, managed K8s, Slurm)
+• Crusoe: Offers AMD GPUs alongside NVIDIA with full enterprise features (SOC 2, managed K8s, Slurm) and now native object storage.

 Cost-Optimized Workloads